top of page

 God did not curse women with childbirth and God does not want humans to suffer.
 God warned Eve of multiplied effort in working the cursed soil and in bringing forth children.
 Childbirth does not impact spiritual salvation.

-Women must never have authority over men.
+Women must never have authority over men at home or in community settings.
 Any woman teaching a man is usurping the authority of men.
 Men may hold authority if they meet other criteria.
-Men may overrule, usurp power, dominate others.
+Men may overrule, usurp power, or dominate others.

 Women (and men) are not to assume authority by usurping power, overruling or domineering.
 Christians are to be loving, peaceful, patient, kind, gentle, and self-controlled (Galatians 5:22-23).
-It does not mean a woman cannot have any authority but that she cannot force her authority on others.
+It does not mean a woman cannot have any authority but that any believer cannot force their authority over others.
 Jesus calls all believers to show their light (Matthew 5), and Paul says all believers are called to freedom (Galatians 5:13), a woman ought to have authority over herself (1 Corinthians 11:10-12), and husbands and wives should yield authority to one another (1 Corinthians 7:4, Ephesians 5:21).

 Paul is upbraiding or correcting women for teaching and having authority over men

-Paul is instructing Timothy to let a woman learn, to not permit her to teach until she learns correct doctrine, and not to domineer or bully her husband by teaching false doctrine about the need for celibacy.
+Paul is instructing Timothy to let a woman learn, and not permit her to teach until she learns correct doctrine, and not allow her to domineer or bully her husband by teaching false doctrine about the need for celibacy.

-A woman or all women will be spiritually saved by the birth of Christ and by giving birth and by good behaviour, remaining quiet and obedient
+A woman or all women will be spiritually saved by the birth of Christ and by giving birth and women must continue in good behaviour, remaining quiet and obedient

 A woman or all women will be spiritually saved by believing in Jesus Christ.
 Men and women are both saved by belief in Christ.
 Men and women are both called to live their faith in their behaviour: love, holiness, and self-control.